sjtalkar/PowerBIModelingDAXLearning/PerformanceWebinarWithMarcoRusso.md

 ### Performance in Power Query
   - Look into tranformations in Power Query
   - Sometimes the values are cached and the performance downgrade may not be evident

+### Power query or SQL transformations AT 33 mins into video
+  - If you are a developer perform most of your transformations in a view rather than in Power Query